 Location: Remote | Experience: Junior | Type: Part Time -> Full Time

 Hi.
 We’re UpBuild.
-We’re a small, high-powered technical marketing company and we’re looking to grow our team with the addition of a Technical Marketing Specialist.
+We’re a new kind of SEO and analytics agency where great technical marketing minds can do innovative work for clients and causes they’re proud to serve, and we’re looking to grow our team with the addition of a Technical Marketing Specialist.
 If you’re reading this, you might be the person we’re looking for.

 First, A Bit About Us